marcingolenia/mcode/src/pages/blog/2021-12-24-minimal_apis_fsharp.md

     </ItemGroup>
 </Project>
 ```
 Easy.
 No templates or generated projects are needed right?
-Time to write some code with help from MSDN documentation.
+Time to write some code with the help of MSDN documentation.
 This should work:

 ```fsharp
 open Microsoft.AspNetCore.Builder